 Since malware is so widespread and hundreds of thousands of new malicious files are reported every day, there’s no single solution that will prevent all malware.
 For this reason, we recommend using multiple solutions to add more layers of protection to your computers.

-Here are some malware prevention softwares we recommend:
+Here is some malware prevention software we recommend:

 - BitDefender – BitDefender is a well-rounded solution that protects over 500 million users worldwide.
 It offers unparalleled endpoint protection and virus protection.
 Free BitDefender trial.

 - Malwarebytes – The most effective and widely-adopted anti-malware on the market.
 The scans are thorough and the program prevents you from executing malicious files and visiting malicious websites.
 Free Malwarebytes trial.